NSF-SciFy: Mining the NSF Awards Database for Scientific Claims: Acknowledgments

 \section{Acknowledgments}

-The authors would like to acknowledge Defense Advanced Research Projects Agency’s (DARPA) SciFy program (Agreement No. \texttt{HR00112520300}) for funding this research.
+The authors would like to acknowledge NSF award CCF \texttt{2442421}, the AI2050 program at Schmidt Sciences (Grant \texttt{G-25-67983}), the Defense Advanced Research Projects Agency (DARPA) SciFy program (Agreement No. \texttt{HR00112520300}) for funding this research, and the Office of the Director of National Intelligence (ODNI), Intelligence Advanced Research Projects Activity (IARPA), via 56000026C0019.
 We also thank the National Science Foundation (NSF) for making award data publicly available, enabling this research.
-Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the official policy, position, or views of the National Science Foundation, DARPA, the Department of Defense, or the U.S. Government.
+Any views, opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the official policy, position, or views, either expressed or implied, of the National Science Foundation, DARPA, the Department of Defense, ODNI, IARPA, or the U.S. Government.
+The U.S. Government is authorized to reproduce and distribute reprints for governmental purposes notwithstanding any copyright annotation therein.